A custom visibility index with R and AWS

 However, we also see here how important it is to have data at the user level, although it must be said that we don’t even have user-level data here, but rather browser-level data due to the lack of cross-device tracking.
 A next step could therefore be to create the identified rules again on the basis of segmented data to identify differences.

-Linear regression: How much can a used SLR camera cost?
+Linear regression: How much should a used SLR camera cost?

 Since the Canon 5d Mark IV has just been released, the 5d Mark III will also be affordable.
 I was advised to pay €1,500 for a maximum of 30,000 releases, but if you look at the cameras on offer on eBay and the relevant forums, the price seems to be much higher.
 But what is the fair price?
 With sufficient data, this can be determined by regression.